flair-sdk/solution-database-mongodb/README.md

   to: STRING
   amount: STRING
   amountUSD: DOUBLE
+  someObjectOrArray: STRING # all json stringified objects or arrays will be automatically stored as acttual nested documents/arrays in mongo
 ```

 3. Add the MongoDB solution to your [manifest.yml.mustache](https://github.com/flair-sdk/starter-boilerplate/blob/main/manifest.yml.mustache) usually created from starter-boilerplate repository: